 Perks and Drawbacks

 Actively cooled wireless chargers are an excellent replacement for your existing overheating charger.
 However, here are some things you should know before picking a wireless charger with a cooling fan:

 The main advantage of a fan in a wireless charger is its ability to push heat out of the system.
 The thin copper coils in wireless chargers heat up as current flows through them, similar to how an electrical appliance gets hot with extended use.
 If the charger cannot let heat out quickly, your device will stop charging to prevent overheating, increasing the charging time.
-High temperatures can also degrade your device’s battery, especially if you use wireless charging daily.
+High temperatures can also degrade your device’s battery, mainly if you use wireless charging daily.

 The lower temperatures of actively cooled wireless chargers enable manufacturers to equip them with faster charging.
 For example, the OnePlus 8T can charge at a 30W wireless charging speed, even faster than most wired options.
 This makes it easier to adopt wireless technology, as the current 10W charging is too slow for smartphones.

 Fans tend to produce quite a lot of noise.
 Laptop and PC owners here can relate to the annoying sounds of their device fans at high loads.
 Wireless chargers with fans are in a similar league.
 Although device manufacturers have made sure to use high-quality fans, the charger could still produce slight noise that may disturb you.

-Considering most users prefer to charge their smartphones overnight, fan noise can be a potential dealbreaker if you decide to use one near your bed.
+Considering most users prefer to charge their smartphones overnight, fan noise can be a potential dealbreaker if you use one near your bed.
 To combat this, most wireless chargers come with a quiet mode that reduces the fan speed for a quiet operation at the cost of the charging rate.
 As you will be charging your smartphone overnight, the impact seems minimal.